 MY PERSONAL EXPERIMENT WITH VINTAGE IRISH DOUBLE DAMAKS TABLE LINEN

 Because they are "New" old stock they have never been laundered.
 I wanted to know what they would look like after a wash.
 Would the age discoloration disappear easily?
-Would they still be cream or brighten to a white?
+Would they still be cream or brighten a shade?
 How they would look as part of a modern table setting.

 So I went looking for one that would was large enough for my mahogany dining table and decided to document my experiment.